Afoxcute/xtension/RAILWAY_DEPLOYMENT.md

 - `build-for-railway.js` - Script to prepare the extension for Railway deployment
 - `railway.json` - Railway configuration file
 - `Procfile` - Specifies the command to run on Railway
-- `package.json` - With the consolidated "railway" script that handles both build and start
+- `package.json` - With the necessary scripts and dependencies

 ## Step 2: Deploy to Railway